-In 2020, Cash Balance Contributions were made to each eligible U.S. employee in an amount equal to 2% such eligible employee's compensation and allocated to the U.S. Pension Plan on a quarterly basis.
+In 2021, Cash Balance Contributions were made to each eligible U.S. employee in an amount equal to 2% such eligible employee's compensation and allocated to the U.S. Pension Plan on a quarterly basis.
 This cash balance benefit replaces performance-based contributions made by the Company under the Savings Plan.
-All Cash Balance Contributions are fully- vested upon contribution.
+All Cash Balance Contributions are fully-vested upon contribution.
 The defined rate of growth for Cash Balance Contributions will be equal to the average yield on the 2-year treasury constant maturity rate for the second month preceding the first day of the plan year.

-The amount reported in the table below represents the present value of the accumulated pension benefit at December 31, 2020 for each of Messrs.
-Stubblefield, Szlosek, Brophy and Wondrasch under the plans based upon the assumptions described in the footnotes below.
-No payments were made in 2020 from the plans to any of our named executive officers.
+The amount reported in the table below represents the present value of the accumulated pension benefit at December 31, 2021 for each of Messrs.
+Stubblefield, Szlosek and Brophy under the U.S Pension Plan based upon the assumptions described in the footnotes below.
+No payments were made in 2021 from the plans to any of our named executive officers.

-Name Plan name Number of years credited service Present value of accumulated pension benefit (\$) Michael Stubblefield (1) U.S. Pension Plan 3 11,407 Thomas Szlosek (1) U.S. Pension Plan 2 6,616 Gerard Brophy (1) U.S. Pension Plan 2 8,478 Michael Wondrasch (1) U.S. Pension Plan 2 9,953
+Name Plan name Number of years credited service Present value of accumulated pension benefit (\$) Michael Stubblefield (1) U.S. Pension Plan 4 16,749 Thomas Szlosek (1) U.S. Pension Plan 3 12,208 Gerard Brophy (1) U.S. Pension Plan 3 14,035

 (1) The accumulated pension benefit for Messrs.
-Stubblefield, Szlosek, Brophy and Vanderhaegen is based on eligible 2020 compensation.
+Stubblefield, Szlosek and Brophy is based on eligible 2021 compensation.
 The present value has been calculated assuming Messrs.
-Stubblefield, Szlosek, Brophy and Wondrasch will remain in service until age 65 at an interest rate of 2.45% and converted to a normal retirement annuity thereafter.
-The discount rate assumption is 2.45%.
+Stubblefield, Szlosek and Brophy will remain in service until age 65 at an interest rate of 2.68% and converted to a normal retirement annuity thereafter.
+The discount rate assumption is 2.83%.
 None of our named executive officers are retirement eligible under the U.S. Pension Plan.